jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 ### Register the Entity at VIDchain

 - **Creating an Entity at VIDchain:** An entity represents a party that will be registered at VIDchain.
 The entity creation process is performed by the VIDchain team for the customers and users of VIDchain.
-Please contact [support@vidchain.net](mailto:support@vidchain.net) VIDchain support for your entity creation.
+Please contact the VIDchain support team [support@vidchain.net](mailto:support@vidchain.net) for your entity creation.
 - **OpenID Connect Client ID:** The client ID is a domain unique identifier for a specific client.
 This client ID has to be registered at VIDchain so that OpenID connect protocol can be performed.
 - **Retrieving the API Key** After the entity was created at VIDchain - by the VIDchain team - the API key is sent to the VIDchain client.
 This API key is required to be able to interact with the APIs provided by VIDchain.
 - **Creating a DID:** The communication with VIDchain requires the information what DID method is used.
 [Read more about DIDs and DID methods here.](https://www.w3.org/TR/did-core/)